betaflight/betaflight.com/docs/development/Rx.md

 The `ADC filter` converts what would otherwise be smooth changes in channel values into a series of steps, where each step is about 1% of the full stick travel.
 It is intended to reduce 'chatter' when the Rx is connected to a \*servo, so that the servo only changes position when a meaningful change has occurred.
 It is not intended for use with flight controllers.

-When the `ADC Filter` is active, Betaflight does not receive the most recent position of the gimabl with each new RC packet.
+When the `ADC Filter` is active, Betaflight does not receive the most recent position of the gimbal with each new RC packet.
 Instead, the Rx repeatedly provides the same data, until a moving-averaged smoothed estimate of gimbal position has increased by about 1% of full stick resolution.

 Betaflight needs a non-delayed, smooth and continuous representation of the stick travel to give the PID system a smooth target setpoint value.
 Our RC Smoothing is based on the assumption that every packet is unique and that each is a new representation of the most recent position of the gimbal.
 Feedforward is calculated from the packet-to-packet position difference, and absolutely relies on smooth and regular updates in measured gimbal position.